ucan-wg/spec/README.md

 ### 3.2.4 Facts

-The OPTIONAL `fct` field contains arbitrary facts and proofs of knowledge.
+The OPTIONAL `fct` field contains a map of arbitrary facts and proofs of knowledge.
 The enclosed data MUST be self-evident and externally verifiable.
 It MAY include information such as hash preimages, server challenges, a Merkle proof, dictionary data, etc.

 #### Examples